spxp/spxp-specs/SPXP-Spec.md

 ## 15 Publishing
 The information exposed through SPXP can originate from any backend, like a content management system.
 If a profile accepts new information published directly from social profile clients, either from the profile owner or any other authorized source, it declares a `publishEndpoint` in the profile root document.
+**Publishing encrypted data.**

 ### 15.1 Publish endpoint
 To publish a piece of information, like a post, the protocol client sends an HTTP POST request to the “publish endpoint“